jonarrien/telescope-cmdline.nvim/README.md

 ## Configuration

-Add this line to your neovim configuration to lod the extension:
+Add this line to your neovim configuration to load the extension:

 ```lua
 require("telescope").load_extension('cmdline')